 Our family of three generations enjoyed a wonderful week at "Moulin de la Tour".
 The villa is luxurious and the extensive grounds with swimming pool, tennis court and boules area provided activity for all.

-Jeannie, the caretaker, was very supportive but not intrusive and she cooked some delicious meals.
+The caretaker/cook was very supportive but not intrusive, and she prepared some delicious meals.

 Muriel Stewart, Co.Down, Northern Ireland.

 Moulin de la Tour is a south-facing 18th century Provençal olive mill which was converted into a spectacular private House some 80 years ago.
 It has been renovated and redecorated with immense taste by its present owner, who lives mainly in Paris, to provide very spacious, stylish and comfortable accommodation in the 6-bedroom Main House and the 3-bedroom Annexe.